scottyd8/ipc_sdk_ios/README.md

 You can run the app in the iOS simulator and exercise the functions that don't require a device.

 ### With a Card Reader
-You can use the card reader on your iOS device
+You can use the card reader on your iOS device:

 3. Deploy the app on your iOS device
 4. Connect your card reader to your iOS device via bluetooth